henry-lp/MyDailyWeather/README.md

 Features:
 * Show weather based on your current shared location
 * Show weather today and also forecast weather for the next 6 days given a search location
 * Can register and login to save locations in watchlists for later displays to study in your personal profile.
+* Multiple logins into same account can add and remove data without inconsistency in database.
+* No inconsistency in any graphs when add new data or remove added data, also when logout or login.
+* Mobile view

 ## Basic contribution rule